genome/bam-readcount/README_samtools-1.10.md

 (`hrecs`?)
 API to access header data that we will need to use.
 Enabling `-p` still appears to work.
 It looks like the list is only used to print expected library names to `STDERR`.

-CRAM files will use the reference encoded in their header (or found by query to ENA CRAM registry, though I haven't tested that).
-We may want to propagate the command-line-specified reference (and maybe make it optional and use the CRAM-header reference as a default) as the reference.

 Add `URL_HASH` for vendored libraries for CMake verification.